The heart of the Temple is its members.

 TBC members elect the Directors and the President and vote on all important matters affecting the Temple at its Annual General Meeting.

-An individual can become a member by applying in writing to the Board of Directors and paying an annual fee of $135.
-Application forms may be obtained from the Temple Office.
-Senior members over the age of 77 years will become members for life upon joining.
+An individual can become a member by applying online or by obtaining and completing the application forms available at the Temple Office and paying an annual fee of $145.
+Senior members over the age of 77 years will become honorary members for life upon joining.
 They do not have to pay an annual fee, although our senior members have traditionally been the Temple’s most generous supporters.

-We believe that the real value of membership is not to be found in its tangible benefits but rather in its commitment to a life of Jodo Shinshu Teachings and the fellowship of the Sangha with all of the members and friends of the Temple.
+We believe the real value of membership is not to be found in its tangible benefits but rather in its commitment to a life of Jōdo Shinshu Teachings and the fellowship of the Sangha with all of the members and friends of the Temple.

 The non-ministerial affairs of the Temple are managed and supervised by the Board of Directors.

-There are a maximum of nine directors, including the President.
+There are currently six directors, including the President.
 They are all volunteers and are elected for two-year staggered terms.
 Each director is responsible for overseeing one or more of the many Temple portfolios, including Religious, Finance, Administration, Membership, Maintenance, Welfare, Special Projects, Community and Outreach, Youth and Kids Sangha departments.
 Each director brings various knowledge and skills to the Temple, including finance, business, technical, industrial and counselling expertise.
-The Board meets on the second Sunday after morning service, with meetings approximately an hour in length.
+The Board meets on the fourth Sunday after morning service, with meetings approximately an hour in length.

 In addition to their management and supervisory responsibilities, our directors are often among the first to roll up their sleeves to get any job done.